Social & Community Development Internships in Auckland

 This is an in-country internship, with accommodation included.
 Click here to view remote Psychology & Social Work internships, which you can undertake from home.

 New Zealand’s social service workers play an important role in the community.
 Despite being a developed country, which is highly ranked for peace, happiness and more, New Zealand communities still face very real challenges.
 New Zealand’s rates of child poverty, domestic violence, addiction and alcohol issues are high, and the sectors which work to address such issues struggle with being understaffed and under-resourced.
-Such problems have especially been compounded in recent years, by the impact of the Covid-19 pandemic and the rising cost of living.

 Your participation as an intern means being flexible to interact with diverse cultures and demographics.
 While interns should not expect to be directly responsible for any client/patient care, you’ll assist (relevant to your level of skills and experience) with the provision of support, services and care for people.
 For example, internship tasks in this field may involve: